ietf/id-guidelines/README.md

 used as a summary in publication announcements and in the online index of I-Ds [INDEX].

-Composing a useful Abstract is a non-trivial writing task.
+Composing a useful Abstract is a nontrivial writing task.
 Often, a satisfactory abstract can be constructed in part from material from the Introduction section, but a good abstract will be shorter, less detailed, and broader in scope than the Introduction.
 Simply copying and pasting the first